Midwife in the Tire Swing

 “We teach patterns which utilize the yard goods we have for sale in the store.
 100% cotton, wool shrinks—no goats, no llamas.
 Some silk batiks.
 So, a horny goat.
 Symbolic.”

 “Prehistoric.
 Extinct, not a threat,” said Jerry as he unbuttoned Sarah’s blouse.
 They made love, energetically.
 Sarah’s basement bed-sitter had come with a sleeping loft, where Sarah and Jerry discovered adjacencies not dealt with by the Kama Sutra and attainable only where the woman could brace her feet against the ceiling.
 The loft was accessed by a small stepladder, a pass-along from the previous leaseholder who charged her twelve hundred dollars for “findings.”
 Besides the loft bed, there were do-it-yourself vinyl floor tiles laid down, some unspecified plumbing repairs and a coat of raspberry paint on the kitchen cabinets. “$42.00 a gallon.
 Sherwin Williams.
 The best.”
 The glass panes in the cabinets had been painted over.
 “And a composting toilet, just in case.”
-The composting toilet had gone to the curb on recycling day.
-She still could not see out the windows.
+The composting toilet and Sarah’s convertible sofa had gone to the curb on recycling day.

 Sarah reached down to the floor for a cigarette, long and brown and minty.
 Emorej Yvel, Jerry, naked, looked on disapprovingly.
 That Sarah was likewise naked muted his disapproval.